Tesla cuts US prices on all vehicles, shares drop

 "The price cut is what's driving the stock lower, as it openly acknowledges the sunset of subsidy dollars is a material headwind," said Craig Irwin, an analyst with Roth Capital Partners.

-Wedbush analyst Daniel Ives, meanwhile, said the price cut was "a potential positive" for demand, "but not what the bulls wanted to hear on the impact to profitability and ultimately the bottom line."
+Wedbush analyst Daniel Ives, meanwhile, said that the price cut was "a potential positive" for demand, "but not what the bulls wanted to hear on the impact to profitability and ultimately the bottom line".

 Tesla delivered 63,150 Model 3s in its fourth quarter, falling short of FactSet estimates of 64,900.
 Tesla said that based on its own compilation of analysts' forecasts, its delivery numbers were in line with market expectations.